Tetanus in Dogs

 Clostridium tetani is found in soil and intestinal tracts.
 In most cases, it is introduced into the body through wounds, particularly deep puncture wounds.
 Sometimes, the point of entry cannot be found because the wound itself may be minor or healed.
 The bacteria remain in the dead tissue at the original site of infection and multiply.
 As bacterial cells die and disintegrate, the potent nerve toxin is released.
 The toxin causes convulsions of the voluntary muscles.

+Tetanus is diagnosed based on an animal's history of having a wound and the presence of the signs.
+Laboratory tests may sometimes also be necessary.
 In the early stages of the disease, your veterinarian may recommend muscle relaxants, tranquilizers, or sedatives along with tetanus antitoxin.
 This treatment is supported by draining and cleaning the wounds and administering antibiotics.